 - Replacement certificate of proficiency: $10

-If you’re under 18, and you want to become a Radio Amateur, the Manly-Warringah First Amateur Radio License Youth Grant can help you on your way!
-The objective of the MWRS First Amateur Radio License Youth Grant (FARLYG) is to attract young enthusiasts to the hobby of the amateur radio and therefore ensuring the future of the hobby and of the Manly Warringah Radio Society.
-It endeavours to encourage young people that would not normally have an exposure to the hobby to make the necessary steps to obtain an amateur radio license with no or little financial commitments by them.
+If you’re under 18, and you want to become a Radio Amateur, the Manly-Warringah First Amateur Radio Licence Youth Grant can help you on your way!
+The objective of the MWRS First Amateur Radio Licence Youth Grant (FARLYG) is to attract young enthusiasts to the hobby of the amateur radio and therefore ensuring the future of the hobby and of the Manly-Warringah Radio Society.
+It aims to encourage young people that would not normally have an exposure to the hobby to make the necessary steps to obtain an amateur radio licence with no or little financial commitments by them.

 Where and when?

 Assessments are conducted at the club rooms (see the Contact page for location), usually on Saturdays, or by arrangement at a mutually agreed time.
 Check the upcoming events section for news of upcoming Training & Assessment events.
 Contact our education team via email – firstname.lastname@example.org

 You will need to bring a suitable form of photo identification, e.g. Driver’s Licence, Passport, Employment Identification Card, Student Card; or matching signature on financial institution card, or a Social Security card.
 You will also need to bring a passport-sized photograph of yourself for you licence application.

 You should bring pens, ruler, and a non-programmable calculator if you wish.

 The Society conducts formal training courses from time to time: contact us to find out when the next course will be held.
 We recommend Your Entry into Amateur Radio, the foundation licence training manual, available from the club for $25.
 You can also purchase this book from the WIA (see below).
 And, of course, our “Brains Trust” is always at your disposal!

 Here are some useful resources to help you on your way: